Azure/fta-customerfacingapps/containerizeecommercesite/article/eShopOnWeb.md

 ````

 ## Set up the Application Locally
-* Check in the code for eWebShop in in VSTS.
+* Check in the code for eWebShop in in Azure DevOps.
 You can create a separate branch other than the main branch.
 Below is an example:
 ![Screenshot](images/eShopOnWeb-CodeinVSTS.png)
 * Open eShop solution and walk through a few pieces of code
 * Notice that we added the Application Insights Nuget Package